 A purchase agreement covers different topics such as home financing, repairs, closing details, and the final date the buyer can take possession of the property.
 If certain terms are not met, the sale may not go through.
 This is why drawing up a purchase agreement and following through with each detail carefully is essential in a For Sale By Owner (FSBO) deal.

-beycome offers you all the main contract, Agreement, addendum, and disclosure covering California, Florida, Georgia, Illinois, Minnesota, Rhode Island, and South Carolina.
+beycome offers you all the main contract, Agreement, addendum, and disclosure covering Alabama, California, Connecticut, Florida, Georgia, Illinois, Minnesota, North Carolina, and South Carolina.
 You can download all the different contracts for free by login on beycome.com (free account creation is mandatory)

 Who Draws Up Purchase Agreements?“